Panavia Tornado IDS – A Swing and a Hit

 The Tornado Strike Family

-The IDS (Interdictor/Strike) version of the Tornado encompasses seven variants.
+The strike version of the Tornado is represented by seven variants.

 Tornado IDS:

-The baseline IDS version of the Tornado is used by both Germany and Italy for strike and reconnaissance duties.
+The baseline IDS (Interdictor/Strike) version is used by Germany and Italy for strike and reconnaissance.

 Tornado Gr.1 and Gr.1A:

-The Gr.1 was the initial British version of the IDS.
-Equiped with British specific avionics and systems, it could be differentiated from other IDS variants by the presence of a laser targeting pod to the right of the nose landing gear as well as differences in antenna fit and the type of pods carried on the outboard wing pylons for the aircraft’s self defense.
+The Gr.1 was the British version of the IDS.
+Equiped with UK specific avionics and systems, it had a laser targeting pod to the right of the nose landing gear as well as differences in antenna fit and countermeasure systems for self defense.

 Tornado Gr.1B: